sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

     - On the top menu, select **Edit terms (2)**.

     ![](./media/lab23-12.png)

+    >**Note:** You have to click on open space, not directly on name of the Terms or Use.

     >**Note:** In the Edit terms of use pane, you can change the following:
     >- **Name:** This is the internal name of the ToU that is not shared with end users.